nokome/ubuntu-bits/dell-xps-l502x-pp.md

 ## Ubuntu Precise Pangolin (12.04.3) on a Dell XPS L502X

-These are my notes for my personal setup.
-Your preferences may differ.
+These are just my notes for my personal setup on the Dell XPS L502X.
-A useful guide is for this setup is available [here](http://hanynowsky.wordpress.com/2012/04/07/dell-xps-15-l502x-ubuntu-linux/)
+[This post](http://hanynowsky.wordpress.com/2012/04/07/dell-xps-15-l502x-ubuntu-linux/) is a useful guide is for this combination of operating system and hardware.

 ### Install Ubuntu